sunfounder/3in1-kit/docs/source/components/component_wires.rst

 More than one type of them may be used in a project.
-The color of the jump wires is different but it doesn’t mean their function is different accordingly; it's just designed so to better identify the connection between each circuit.
+The color of the jump wires is different but it doesn't mean their function is different accordingly; it's just designed so to better identify the connection between each circuit.